FormidableLabs/spectacle/README.md

 The third way to get started, you can run `npm install spectacle` in your terminal and write your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.

-Note that we have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tags in your HTML page for all three libraries.
-This comports with our project dependencies which place these three libraries in `peerDependencies`.
+_NOTE: We have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tags in your HTML page for all three libraries.
+This comports with our project dependencies which place these three libraries in `peerDependencies`._

 <a name="one-page"></a>